 What is a Distribution Event like?

-My Girlfriend’s Closet’s mission is to provide quality clothing, shoes and accessories to economically disadvantaged teenage girls for free, and we do so in an atmosphere that enables them to shop with pride.
-Volunteers and board members come together to assist “shoppers” in twice yearly events held in the NTC area of Point Loma.
-We play music and have the clothing set up like a boutique to make the event fun for all the girls involved.
+Volunteers and board members come together to assist teenage girls and young women at our Distribution Events held twice a year in the NTC area of Point Loma.
+We play music and have the donated clothing set up like a boutique to make the event fun for all the girls involved.

 Volunteers are not required to sign up beforehand.
-Walk-ins cannot be ensured a position on the floor assisting the girls, but are always welcome to help in the back room during distribution events.
+Walk-in volunteers cannot be ensured a position on the floor assisting the girls, but are always welcome to help in the back room.

 Do I have to pay any money to participate?

 What kinds of clothing can I expect to receive?
 How much can I get?

-Gently used clothing, shoes and accessories are provided through donations from all over San Diego County.
-Name brands and makers vary as donations are made mostly from individuals who step up to help.
-At the event, you will be given two bags that you may fill as you like.
+Gently-used clothing, shoes and accessories are donated from all over San Diego County.
+Brands vary since donations are made from individuals.
+At the event, you will be given two bags that you may fill up as you like.
 Outside or additional bags are not permitted.

 When do the events happen?

-Events happen twice a year, typically in the fall (August to September) and the early spring (February to March).
+Events are held twice a year: in the fall (August/September) and in the spring (February/March).

-Can I volunteer at the event and be a shopper?
+Can I volunteer at an event and be a shopper?

 Volunteers cannot be shoppers, and shoppers cannot be volunteers.